 How far North?
 71 degrees North.
 To put into perspective, London is 51 degrees North so if you think it is bitter and cold on a frosty day in UK then I can assure you it is refreshing here at The North Cape.

 It is around 2000 km just from the North Pole

 You stand at the famous globe sculpture, looking North out to the cold blue Barents sea.
 Knowing, there is only the Svalbard Islands between you and the North Pole.

-There is one road in and out to the North Cape, the E69, the northernmost public road in Europe.
+There is one road in and out for driving to the North Cape, the E69, the northernmost public road in Europe.
 With the amount of snow around in winter it is a mammoth job to keep it open I am more than sure.